MooersLab/annotatedBibliography/README.md

 I have found no support for blank lines between paragraphs in the annotation.
 I wrap each paragraph in `\par{\noindent   .... }` to have the paragraphs printed in block format.
 I insert `\vspace{10pt}` between paragraphs to generate a blank line between paragraphs.

+Surprisingly, space will flank display math, figures and tables.

+I have found no solution to this problem for BibLaTeX where biber converts blank lines into whitespace early in the processing of the bib file.
+You can start new paragraphs separated by blank lines in an [imported tex file](https://tex.stackexchange.com/questions/488913/how-to-embed-a-review-in-biblatex) that stores a single annotation.
+However, the blank line will be lost.

 ## Colored annotations